-2015 \$ 2014 \$ Payment for goods and services: Payment to Lysaght Peoplecare Limited for management services 779,220 748,444 Payment for services from HAMB Systems Limited 376,313 284,762 Payment for services from Australian Health Service Alliance Limited 182,980 176,199
+2016 \$ 2015 \$ Payment for goods and services: Payment for management services to Peoplecare Health Limited 837.371 779.220 Payment for services from HAMB Systems Limited Payment for services from Australian Health Service Alliance Limited 386,956 176,089 376,313 182,980

-The company is managed and administered by Lysaght Peoplecare Limited ("LPC") through a management services agreement.
+The company is managed and administered by Peoplecare Health Limited through a management services agreement.
 The nature of the relationship is outlined in Note 3.

-During the year, fees were paid to HAMB Systems Limited, a not-for-profit company over which the CEO, Michael Bassingthwaighte, has significant influence.
-Mr Bassingthwaighte is a director of HAMB Systems Limited for which he receives nominal remuneration to cover costs.
+During the year, fees were paid to HAMB Systems Limited, a not-for-profit company which the CEO, Michael Bassingthwaighte, is a director.
+He receives from HAMB Systems Limited, nominal remuneration to cover costs.
 The payments were made on normal commercial terms and conditions and relate to software and information technology services provided to the company.

-During the year, fees were paid to Australian Health Service Alliance Limited, a not-for-profit company over which the CEO, Michael Bassingthwaighte, has significant influence.
-Mr Bassingthwaighte is a director of Australian Health Service Alliance Limited for which he receives no remuneration.
+During the year, fees were paid to Australian Health Service Alliance Limited, a not-for-profit company which the CEO, Michael Bassingthwaighte, is a director.
+He receives no remuneration from Australian Health Service Alliance Limited.
 The payments were made on normal commercial terms and conditions and relate to the management of provider relationships, collection, dissemination and analysis of medical and hospital data, management of Access Gap Cover, as well as prosthesis, educational services and training.